Methylphenidate (Oral route)

 Use cautiously in emotionally unstable patients, such as those with a history of drug dependence or alcoholism, due to abuse potential.
-Chronic abuse can lead to marked tolerance and psychic dependence with varying degrees of abnormal behavior including psychotic episodes.
-Careful supervision during drug withdrawal, since severe depression as well as the effects of chronic overactivity can be unmasked .Oral route(Powder for Suspension, Extended Release)
+Chronic abuse can lead to marked tolerance and psychic dependence with varying degrees of abnormal behavior, including psychotic episodes.
+Careful supervision is required during drug withdrawal, since severe depression as well as the effects of chronic overactivity can be unmasked .Oral route(Powder for Suspension, Extended Release)

 Uses of This Medicine:

-Methylphenidate belongs to the group of medicines called central nervous system (CNS) stimulants.
-It is used to treat attention deficit hyperactivity disorder (ADHD).
+Methylphenidate is used to treat attention deficit hyperactivity disorder (ADHD).
+It belongs to the group of medicines called central nervous system (CNS) stimulants.

 Methylphenidate is also used to treat narcolepsy.
 Narcolepsy is an uncontrollable desire for sleep or a sudden attack of deep sleep.